Water Safety Tips for Travelers: What to Know

 Safe food choices help avoid waterborne diseases too.
 Don’t eat unpeeled fruits, raw veggies, or ice unless you know they’re safe.
 Eat food that is well-cooked and hot.
 If you have special diet needs, look up local food and trusted places to eat.
 The World Health Organization says 26% of the world doesn’t have safe drinking water.
 So, be careful.

-See also How To Distill Rum
+See also How Often To Change Fridge Water Filter

 I suggest looking at how to test for heavy metals in water.
 It’s great for understanding water safety while traveling.